GROTTOES OF CATULLUS

 Discover Grottoes of Catullus

-As mentioned, in spite of the name they are not caves but a Roman domus built between the first century BC and the first century AD.
+In spite of the name, the Grottoes of Catullus are not caves but a Roman domus built between the first century BC and the first century AD.
 The villa covers an area of about two hectares, but was only partially brought to light.

 The first floor is the most damaged, since the villa – already abandoned a couple of centuries after its construction – was for a long time a quarry of materials (used for example to build the other Villa of Sirmione, located in Via Antiche Mura).